coliverbrown/melospiza-melodia-phenotype/README.md

     - split "SKINMEAS" column into seven columns with individual measurements
     - filter to include adult males
     - remove outliers
+    - export cleaned data table into csv file
 2. Summary statistics for each subspecies
 3. Plotting
     - Plot boxplot for each measurement
     - Plot PCA
+4. MANOVA and ANOVA
+    - MANOVA test to identify statistical significance (all variables of interest)
+    - ANOVA test for each individual variable of interest
+    - Tukey's HSD test to determine which subspecies pair has statistically significance difference
+5. Correlations
+    - Correlations test of variables of interest